tschellenbach/Stream-Framework/docs/readme.rst

             ids = Follow.objects.filter(target=user_id).values_list('user_id', flat=True)
             return {FanoutPriority.HIGH:ids}

-    feedly = PinFeedly()
+    manager = PinFeedly()

-Now that the feedly class is setup broadcasting a pin becomes as easy as
+Now that the manager class is setup broadcasting a pin becomes as easy as

 .. code:: python

-    feedly.add_pin(pin)
+    manager.add_pin(pin)

 Calling this method wil insert the pin into your personal feed and into all the feeds of users which follow you.
 It does so by spawning many